NLaff/Lafferty.co-v2/content/blog/donate-hair.md

 ![Curly Hair Before Donation](/uploads/curly_hair.png)
 1. Straighten your hair, if it's curly.
 ![Straight Hair Before Donation](/uploads/straight_hair.png)
-2. Put hair into pigtails measuring at least 12 inches
+2. Put hair into braids measuring at least 12 inches
 ![Pig Tails Hair Donation](/uploads/pigtails.png)
 3. Place a hair tie at the bottom and top of your measured section, to hold the hair together.
 ![Hair Donation Ponytail](/uploads/cut_pigtails.png)
-4. Cut the pig tails off.
+4. Cut the braids off.
 5. Place hair in a ziplock bag and mail it to the charity of your choice.
 6. Celebrate!
 ![Nick Lafferty](/uploads/nicklafferty.png)